Coronavirus: Germany planning evacuation of its citizens in China | DW | 27.01.2020

 "All citizens should keep up with the Foreign Ministry travel advice, which is being updated daily," he added.
 "Travelers should consider delaying or canceling non-essential journeys to China."

-Borrell added that the EU Commission was coordinating with member states over its response to the outbreak, with a health ministers' summit being organized.
+Borrell added that the EU Commission was coordinating with member states over its response to the outbreak, with a health ministers' summit being organized to establish how suspected cases would be dealt with and reported.
+He said the EU was also in contact with the World Health Organization (WHO).

 Read more: Coronavirus: What you need to know